Interest Policy banner

 Interest Policy

 Where client monies are held in our general client account we will pay interest without deducting tax at source.
 Our clients will be responsible for declaring any interest to HM Revenue & Customs.
-Where client monies are held in a designated deposit account, interest is usually paid net of basic rate income tax.

-Interest will be calculated on a daily basis, in calculating interest we will apply a rate that we believe reflects the market rate of interest paid on an instant access current account offered by our bank.
+Interest will be calculated on a daily basis.
+In calculating interest we will apply a rate that we believe reflects the market rate of interest paid on an instant access current account offered by our bank.
 Where money is held in relation to separate matters for the same client we will treat the matters separately, unless the matters are so closely related that they should be considered together, Meridian Private Client Solicitors Limited will normally calculate and credit interest on a quarterly basis with a final sum of interest calculated at the conclusion of the matter.

 • on money held for the payment of a professional disbursement if the person to whom the money is owed has requested a delay in settlement;